How a bespoke oak commission comes together for you.

 Share your room and idea.

-Begin with the type of furniture you need, where it will live, and any approximate dimensions, photos, or inspiration you already have.
+Start with the piece you need, where it will live, and any rough dimensions, photos, or references you already have.
+There is no wrong way to begin.

 Helpful to include